Hike at a Glance

 Public transport options are also available; check Adelaide Metro for details on services to the garden.
 While parking is plentiful, it can fill up on busy days.
 If you find the car parks full, consider exploring another nearby natural attraction and returning to the garden another time to avoid disappointment.

-Closest towns to this walk: Aldgate, Bridgewater, Crafers, Lobethal, Stirling, Upper Sturt
+Nearby towns: Aldgate, Bridgewater, Crafers, Lobethal, Stirling, Upper Sturt

 About the region